Poulpes/onboarding/readme.md

 - **Availability**
 	Obviously, we're trying to smooth the workload of everyone.
 - **Technical affinity and skills**
-	You are a front-end expert and lover and
+	You're a frontend expert and you don't want to know what's a migration ?
+You're not gonna work backend.
+You're a junior backend dev, you won't be in charge
 - the opportunity to work from A to Z on a project
 - the level of skills required
 - the technical affinity